OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/working_with_models/debugging/om_command.rst

 openmdao summary
 ################

-The `openmdao summary` command prints a high level summary of the model.
+The :code:`openmdao summary` command prints a high level summary of the model.
 For example:

 .. embed-shell-cmd::
     :cmd: openmdao summary circuit.py